rackerlabs/docs-starter-kit-external/docs/template-api-guide/common-gs/get-credentials.rst

 -  Your account username is the username that you use to log in.

--  To get your account number, click the **username** menu in the top-right corner of the control panel.
+-  To get your account number, click the **ACCOUNT** menu near the top-right corner of the control panel.
 The account number is shown at the top of the menu.